n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.5.md

     ...
 ]
 ```

 Now let’s see how to implement this.

-In your workflow, add a *Function node* connected to the false branch of the *IF node*.
-In the *Function node* window, paste the following code in the JavaScript Code box:
+In your workflow, add a *Function* node connected to the false branch of the *IF* node.
+In the *Function* node window paste the following code in the JavaScript Code box:

 ```javascript
 let totalBooked = items.length;